AXES-2MRS: A new all-sky catalogue of extended X-ray galaxy groups

-For a subset of AXES-2MRS groups, we obtained a much more detailed picture of the group emission using XMM-Newton observations.
-We have searched the archival XMM-Newton data on the sample, limiting the study to the groups having at least 8 spectroscopic members, retained after cleaning the membership using {\it Clean} \citep{Mamon2013}.
-Our XMM-Newton data reduction pipeline is described in \citet{finoguenov07}.
-We have used the XMMSAS version 21.0.0.
-In the imaging analysis, we used the 0.5--2 keV band, removing instrument lines, as described in \citet{finoguenov07}.
-Point source detection and removal have been performed following \cite{finoguenov10}.
-We perform the wavelet decomposition \citep[][\footnote{https://github.com/avikhlinin/wvdecomp}]{vikhlinin98} of the extended emission on scales from half an arcminute to 4 arcmin.
-These scales provide insight into the central part of the object.
-Larger scales are analyzed using a symmetrical beta model.
-In cases where several optical groups are present, the availability of XMM-Newton data helps to select the correct counterpart of the emission and often finds more than one extended X-ray source.
+For a subset of AXES-2MRS groups, we obtained a much more detailed picture of the group emission using \textit{XMM-Newton} observations.
+We have searched the archival \textit{XMM-Newton} data on the sample, limiting the study to the groups having at least 8 spectroscopic members, retained after cleaning the membership using {\it Clean} \citep{Mamon2013}. {We constrain our analysis to 8 members because we want to probe the relation between the X-ray and optical properties of AXES-2MRS (see Sect. \ref{scalingrelations}) through the \textit{XMM-Newton} subsample and to demonstrate a detailed match of X-ray source to the optical counterpart.
+This comparison sample is extended in \citet{xgap}, which presents a complete follow-up on AXES groups with 10 or more spectroscopic members based on the SDSS \citep{axes-sdss}.} Our \textit{XMM-Newton} data reduction pipeline is described in \citet{finoguenov07}.
+We used the XMMSAS version 21.0.0.
+In the imaging analysis, we used the 0.5--2 keV band, combining EMOS and EPN data after removing the energy intervals strongly affected by the instrument lines, as described in \citet{finoguenov07}.
+Point source detection and removal were performed following \cite{finoguenov10}.
+We apply similar wavelet decomposition as for the RASS data but for the extended emission on scales from half an arcminute to 4 arcmin.
+These scales provide insight into the central part of the object, unresolved by RASS.
+Larger scales are analysed using a symmetrical beta model.
+In cases where several optical groups are present, the availability of \textit{XMM-Newton} data helped in selecting the correct counterpart of the emission, and often we found more than one extended X-ray source.
 Spectroscopic group membership for galaxies is also complicated in those cases, and the catalogues list the probability of being a member of several adjacent groups.
 In these cases, we considered all the galaxies associated with the main optical counterpart with a probability above 10\%.
 Looking at the target selection in the archival data, we see that some studies are follow-ups of radio sources, and some are follow-ups of X-ray sources.
-The optically-driven survey with X-ray follow-up, CLOGS \citep{clogs}, which is analogous to our approach here, occupies a smaller redshift range compared to our data.
+The optically driven survey with X-ray follow-up, CLOGS \citep{clogs}, which is analogous to our approach here, occupies a smaller redshift range compared to our data.